lsphillips/crumble/README.md

 Namespace.Crumble = Crumble.noConflict();
 ```

-Crumble is wrapped using the Universal Module Definition (UMD), so it works in both CommonJS and AMD environments.
-It's also available through the Node Package Manage (NPM), so you can install like so:
+Crumble is wrapped using the Universal Module Definition (UMD), so it also works in both CommonJS and AMD environments.
+It's also available through the Node Package Manage, so you can install like so:

 ``` sh
 npm install crumble